This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Psychological abuse of a child occurs when someone knowingly causes mental or emotional pain, distress, or suffering to a child.
-A child is anyone younger than 18 years old.
+Psychological abuse occurs when someone knowingly causes mental or emotional pain, distress, or suffering to a child.
 Psychological abuse includes rejecting, insulting, threatening, humiliating, intimidating, or harassing through words or actions.
-This may also include ignoring, not speaking to the child, or isolating him from family, friends, or his regular activities.
+This may also include ignoring, not speaking to the child, or isolating him from family, friends, or regular activities.
 It is also when someone encourages, uses, or shows a child how to do something illegal.

 WHILE YOU ARE HERE:

-Your child may need to rest and get more sleep.
-If he has trouble breathing or chest pain, call his caregivers right away.
+The child may need to rest and get more sleep.
+Call the child's healthcare providers right away if he has trouble sleeping.

-Your child may be given antianxiety medicine to help him feel relaxed, less nervous, or help him sleep.
+Antianxiety medicine may be given to help the child feel relaxed or less nervous, or to improve sleep.

-- Psychological tests: These may be done to check how your child thinks and feels about himself and his condition.
-It may help caregivers to understand your child and give the proper treatment.
+- Psychological tests may be done to check how the child thinks and feels.
+It may help healthcare providers to understand the child and give the proper treatment.

-Psychological abuse may cause your child to feel scared, depressed, or anxious.
-Your child's caregiver may suggest that your child talk to a counselor to help him with how he feels.
+Counseling may help the child feel less scared, depressed, or anxious.
+A counselor can help him talk about how he feels.